OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 Currently, these are the required steps:

 1. A person involved in developing the ontology (usually the contact person) makes a pull request (PR) on the metadata file with the desired change in status.
 The PR must include evidence to demonstrate new activity, for example by referring to recently-closed issues (we will provide more detailed guidelines as this SOP matures).
 If the PR was made by someone other than the contact person, or if the contact person has changed, the contact should be tagged in the PR so that the proper followup can be done.
 The contact person then has one month to verify that the change is desired.
 1. The ontology is added to the NOR dashboard which should be passed prior to proceeding.
 Fixing the basic issues revealed by the dashboard is considered some basic evidence that the ontology is indeed active.
-The ontology owner may request to bypass this criterion if there are a good reasons.
+The ontology owner may request to bypass this criterion if there are a good reason.
 1. The OBO Operations committee assigns a status change reviewer during the next call to analyse the evidence for the change.
 Only the evidence matters - no need to collect more evidence in favor of the status change.
 1. The status change reviewer presents the arguments for and against the status change at an OBO Operations call.
 1. A vote is issued that must be unanimous in favour of the status change.